01 — Philosophy

 The dividing line

 The quantitative engine — regime score, allocation, sizing, scoring — is code.
 It is fully determined by the factors below.
 A language model contributes only two things: a per-stock direction and conviction, and a small, tightly capped qualitative overlay on the regime score.
-Everything else is arithmetic you can reproduce.
+Everything else is deterministic arithmetic — the same inputs always produce the same output, with no black box in between.

 02 — Market regime